Jackson-Mu/Fully-FIFA-World-Cup-2022-App/README.md

 ## Created Streamlit App Link

-Check out my Streamlit app [here](https://fifa2022quatarpy-l9aocsw6pzmcuwnfap5hnw.streamlit.app/).
+Check it out on Streamlit app [here](https://fifa2022quatarpy-l9aocsw6pzmcuwnfap5hnw.streamlit.app/).

 ## Also to be found on Hugging Face